rdevries-thoughtworks/leap_se/pages/docs/platform/services/couchdb.md

     server# iptables -A INPUT -p tcp --dport 5984 --jump REJECT
     ```

-1. then backup all of the databases, this can take some time and will place several hundred megabytes of data into /var/backups/couchdb.
+1. remove orphaned databases and do a backup of all remaining, active databases.
+This can take some time and will place several hundred megabytes of data into /var/backups/couchdb.
 The size and time depends on how many users there are on your system.
 For example, 15k users took approximately 25 minutes and 308M of space:

     ```
     server# cd /srv/leap/couchdb/scripts
+    server# ./cleanup-user-dbs
     server# time ./couchdb_dumpall.sh
     ```